top of page

 Entry 4: Oct 18th, 2025

 Over the weekend I tackled the armor stand model.
 It's one of the more important assets and I wanted to make sure the design reflected the themes/values of this fictional kingdom.
-I began with creating a style board, then created the reference sheet.
-Modeling took several days was completed via hard surface modeling techniques.
+I began with developing a style board, then created my own design and a reference sheet of the front and side orthographic views.
+While drawing the reference sheet, I tried to keep real-life anatomy in mind and used multiple references.

 Entry 3: October 8th, 2025

-Today was the due date for Midterm progress; I have completed roughly 80% of the modeling and intend to have all models completed by the end of Fall Quarter (Nov 13th).
-Assets completed recently include the candle chandeliers, throne, table, benches, rafters, and goblets.
+Today was the due date for Midterm progress; I have completed roughly 80% of the modeling and intend to have all models completed by the end of Fall Quarter (Nov 13th). â€‹â€‹Assets completed recently include the candle chandeliers, throne, table, benches, rafters, and goblets.
 Most of these assets are relatively simple, as I plan to add the details and engravings via normals or displacement. (depending on how close to the camera the object is)

 A few days ago, I finalized the design for the throne, which is one of the more important assets.
 I wanted my design to radiate a sense of power and suggest to the viewer what this King and kingdom is like.
 The recurring design elements I saw in my references and used in the design include:

-Blocky, wooden legs and arm rests
+• Blocky, wooden legs and arm rests

-Animal or Warrior heads carved into the back support pillars
+• Animal or Warrior heads carved into the back support pillars

-Jagged spikes at the top of the seat
+• Jagged spikes at the top of the seat

-Engravings of patterns or imagery into the throne legs and back
+• Engravings of patterns or imagery into the throne legs and back

 For my throne, I chose an owl as my animal carving to represent wisdom and elegance.
 Furthermore, owls are well adapted to thrive in cold and mountainous climates, which fits with the intended location of this kingdom.
 The engravings will include Gaelic designs and carvings of the mountains and fir trees as another nod to the biome and climate of the realm.